 For your first few times, you may have to settle for just doing one paw at a time.
 This may be all your dog can handle, so don't try to push them too far.

 Not every dog has dewclaws, but for those that do, they are often the longest and sharpest of all of their nails.
 This is because dewclaws don’t naturally grind or file down when your dog walks.

 For very active dogs that do a lot of running or playing, the nails that touch the ground may stay trimmed all on their own, but the dewclaws will continue to grow because they never touch the ground.

 Trimming the dewclaws can be a bit more challenging than the other nails because they are angled differently and on a part of your dog’s leg that is less able to twist or bend so that you can get a good look at the nail.

 This may mean that you’ll need to adjust yourself or your dog to a position that allows you to see the curve in the nail better.
-Take some time to practice and always start with small cuts to avoid hitting the quick.
+Take some time to practice.
+Always start with small cuts to avoid hitting the quick.